Ipswich, England

 Search hotels near Portman Road

-Portman Road's central location means several hotels are within walking distance.
+Portman Road's central location means several hotels are within a five-to-ten-minute walk of the turnstiles.

 Novotel Ipswich Centre (0.8 km)

-Modern hotel in Ipswich town centre with good facilities.
-Restaurant, bar, and comfortable rooms.
-Easy walk to both stadium and station.
+Modern four-star hotel in Ipswich town centre with restaurant, bar, and comfortable rooms.
+The most reliable mid-range choice for matchday convenience — equidistant from stadium and station.

 Holiday Inn Ipswich (0.6 km)

 Reliable chain hotel near the stadium with restaurant and bar.
-Good value for matchday convenience.
+Recently refurbished.
+Good value for matchday convenience and a particularly short walk back after the final whistle.

 Best Western Ipswich Hotel (1.5 km)

-Traditional hotel with character on the outskirts.
-Good restaurant and comfortable rooms.
+Traditional hotel with character on the northern edge of the centre.
+Good restaurant and comfortable rooms; usually good availability when central hotels are full.

 Our Recommendation